Every name has a face.

 “He lived on my street.”

 That’s the moment Faces to Names is built for.
-When a student discovers that the name they’ve been researching went to their school, walked their street, or grew up in their community, remembrance stops being history and starts being real.
+When a student discovers that the person they’ve been researching walked their street or went to their school, remembrance stops being distant and becomes real.
+Through each person’s story, students begin to understand how the war affected their community and develop a deeper, more personal connection to that history.

 Teachers